al-vincent/DesignThinkingToolset/README.md

 change in the near future.

 More generally, the project is aimed at generating a better understanding of areas that I'm interested in, including:
-- Developing and deploying web apps;
+- Developing and deploying web apps, using at least some best practice;
 - Creating and using Azure services for AI / ML;
+- CI / CD processes, with GitHub, TravisCI and Heroku;
 - TDD.

 ## Tech stack